Vladeeslove/MathMod/README.md

-# MathMod
+# MyEducationalProjects
-Educational projects on MathematicalModeling
+Educational projects on MathematicalModeling, Protection of computer information and other

-Here i commit one's educational projects on MathematicalModeling, some even good:Dd
+Here i commit one's educational projects, some even good:Dd